BYOB like a B-O-S-S

 This question requires a follow up: are you planning to give the alcohol away for free (think open bar) or are you planning to sell it (think cash bar)?
-If you are planning to give it away, you will not need to get a special occasion license or use an alcohol caterer.
-This is also true if you are selling tickets to the event, the rub here is the ticket price cannot include any money exchanging hands for alcohol.
+If you are planning to give it away, you will not need to get a special occasion permit or use an alcohol caterer.
+You may not even need a permit or alcohol caterer if the ticket price does NOT include any money exchanging hands for alcohol.
 If you are planning to sell the alcohol, you will need to get a special occasion permit or use an alcohol caterer.

 HOW CAN I DETERMINE IF A PARTICULAR ESTABLISHMENT HAS PERMITS AND LICENSES TO SERVE ALCOHOL?

 State and local law require beer permits and liquor licenses be publicly displayed at all establishments.
-A good tip is to look behind the bar.
+A good tip is to look behind the bar or whereever the health inspection is posted.
 For wine and spirits specifically, the proper permit is called a liquor-by-the-drink permit.

 I OWN A BUSINESS AND WANT TO FIND OUT IF I CAN SERVE BEER AND ALCOHOL, WHERE DO I NEED TO LOOK?